Cross-country skiing at the 2010 Winter Olympics – Women's 30 kilometre classical: Results

 Majdič, the bronze medallist in the sprint event at these games who also won the last event in this format prior to this race, did not participate in the wake of crashing down a bank, into an unprotected 3 m deep gorge and landing on ice and rocks, resulting in five broken ribs and a pneumothorax prior to the start of qualifying for the sprint event ten days earlier.
 This race also matched up the last four world champions in this event (Zavyalova: 2003, Bjørgen: 2005, Kuitunen: 2007, and Kowalczyk: 2009.).

 At the 7.1 km mark, the top three leaders were Størmer Steira (who finished eighth), Jatskaja (who finished 19th), and Kalla (who finished sixth).
 Kowalczyk, the defending world champion, led at the halfway mark, followed by Saarinen and Longa (who finished 12th).
 Bjørgen, the 2005 world champion in this event, held the lead at the 22.1 km mark, followed by Kowalczyk and Saarinen, who changed skis at the 25 km mark.
 Kowalczyk's finish over Bjørgen was the closest in Olympic history, edging out Neumannová's 1.4-second win over Russia's Yuliya Chepalova at the previous Olympics in Turin.

 Kowalczyk is the first woman from Poland to win a gold medal at the Winter Olympics and only the second overall, after Wojciech Fortuna's victory in the ski jumping individual large hill event at the 1972 Winter Olympics in Sapporo.
 Saarinen earned her first and only individual Winter Olympic medal.
+She was the first Finnish woman to win an individual Olympic medal in cross-country skiing since Marja-Liisa Kirvesniemi at the 1994 Winter Olympics in Lillehammer.
 2003 World champion Zavylova finished 23rd while 2007 World champion Kuitunen finished 14th.